Baltimore Child Custody Lawyer

 Custody of the children in a Baltimore divorce can be granted solely to one parent or shared jointly.
 Even when shared jointly, one parent is generally considered to be the parent with primary custody.
 Shared custody in Maryland means that each parent has physical custody of the child (as determined by overnight stays) at least 35% of the time.

 There are two types of custody which must be considered when making custody decisions: physical custody and legal custody.
 Physical custody refers to the actual physical possession of the child, such as which parent the child lives with.
 Legal custody, on the other hand, refers to a parent’s right (and responsibility) to make decisions regarding various aspects of the child’s upbringing, including religion, medical care, schooling, extracurricular activities, and more.
 Like physical custody, legal custody can be given solely to one parent or shared.
 The court has wide discretion to decide how legal custody is shared.
-For instance, the judge could give both parents a say in most areas but carve out certain decisionmaking to one parent or the other, or give one parent the final word on some or all decisions.
+For instance, the judge could give both parents a say in most areas but carve out certain decision-making to one parent or the other, or give one parent the final word on some or all decisions.

 Custody decisions are supposed to be made in the best interest of the child, but there are a lot of different factors the courts look at in deciding that question.
 Having strong representation in a custody matter is essential when providing the judge with information which will have a strong impact on the custody determination.
 Some of the questions the court may ask include:

-• Which parent is the child’s primary care giver?
+• Which parent is the child’s primary caregiver?

 • Are both parents fit as parents?
 What is the character and reputation of each parent?